csyifangli/USImageProcessing/Readme.txt

 e) 0611-Analysis different radius selection-noselection.
 NMSE comparison of a different selected and uniform number of features, used in h.1)
 f) 0619-Analysis different radius selection-noselection sepTraining.xls.
 NMSE comparison of a different selected and uniform number of features, separating each fingers.
 Analysis of the non-zero region.
 g) 0620-Analysis different radius selection-noselection sepTraining zeros.xls.
 NMSE comparison of a different selected and uniform number of features, separating each fingers.
 Analysis of the zero region.
+h) 0704-Complete.xls.
+NMSE comparision of different selected and uniform number of features, separating each fingers.
+Testing in the complete region.
+Stimulus signal
+i) 0704-Nonzeros.xls.
+NMSE comparision of different selected and uniform number of features, separating each fingers.
+Testing in the activation region.
+Stimulus signal
+j) 0704-Zeros.xls.
+NMSE comparision of different selected and uniform number of features, separating each fingers.
+Testing in the non activation region.
+Stimulus signal
+k) 0712-Complete.xls.
+NMSE comparision of different selected and uniform number of features, separating each fingers.
+Testing in the complete region.
+Force signal in percentages
+l) 0712-CompleteF.xls.
+NMSE comparision of different selected and uniform number of features, separating each fingers.
+Testing in the complete region.
+Force signal in newtons
+m) 0712-Nonzeros.xls.
+NMSE comparision of different selected and uniform number of features, separating each fingers.
+Testing in the activation region.
+Force signal in percentages
+n) 0712-NonzerosF.xls.
+NMSE comparision of different selected and uniform number of features, separating each fingers.
+Testing in the activation region.
+Force signal in newtons
+o) 0712-Zeros.xls.
+NMSE comparision of different selected and uniform number of features, separating each fingers.
+Testing in the non activation region.
+Force signal in percentages
+p) 0712-ZerosF.xls.
+NMSE comparision of different selected and uniform number of features, separating each fingers.
+Testing in the non activation region.
+Force signal in newtons
+q) 0715-Globalstudy.xls.
+NMSE comparision in 10 datasets, selecting a radius and number of features (50.39) between selected and uniform features.
+Training in complete region, testing in activation, non activation, complete region.
+Stimulus signal.
+Ttest2 analysis comptued for all subjects comparing uniform and selected predictions.